HIanMartinez/Data-Science-Movie-Machine/README.md

 <p align="center">
 <img width="600" height="20" src="https://github.com/HIanMartinez/GA-Capstone/blob/master/assets/CodeCogsEqnWords.png">
 </p>
-Actors, Genre, MPAA Rating, Production Studio, Writer(s) have been made into dummy variables.
+Actors, Directors, and Genre have been made into dummy variables.
 1 if the element is present, 0 if not.
 For example, Zombieland would have 1 for Emma Stone, 0 for Emma Watson; 1 for comedy, 0 for drama.
+A model is trained with Box Office Returns, Rotten Tomatoes Score, and IMDb Score as target variables.
+The dummy variables will act as inputs for the predictive model, returning the predicted returns and scores for the target variables.